pnp/custom-learning-office-365/README.md

+# Outage Notice Janaury 23, 2024

+It has been brought to our attention that there is an issue with the video provider for the video assets that are being surfaced inside Learning Pathways.
+While this isn't an issue with Learning Pathways we undertsand it affects our users.
+The appropraite content owners have been identified and we are working to fix the problem.
+Please keep an eye on [Issue 767](https://github.com/pnp/custom-learning-office-365/issues/767) for the resoution to this item.

 # Microsoft 365 learning pathways

 Train employees with Microsoft 365 learning pathways, a digital, customizable learning solution that helps customers transform their organization.
 Microsoft 365 learning pathways provides: